FRC-Team-3140/swerve3140/README.md

   * Examples and Tutorials
     * WPILIB has a few examples and tutorial projects that may be a good starting point.
     * Other FRC teams have posted code on github that may be useful examples.

+# Example

+An example is included [here]().
+This example is one of the examples included in vscode from WPILIB.
+It has been modified to export servemodule details from the SwerveModule to the network table.
+This allows live parameters to be shown in the table and visualized with shufleboard.
+The program can be run using the SimGui.
+To visualize the swerve module state there is a shuffleboard.json file with a tab configured to display the parameters.
+Make sure that the joystick controls are properly mapped in the RobotContainer.

+  * The example comes with a **DriveSubsystem.java** and **SwerveModule.java** classes that may be a good foundation for a functioning drivetrain.
+These classes use **Spark** motors and these will probably need to be updated to Neo.